aminrj/aminrj.github.io/_posts/2024-07-29-kafka-Kubernetes-Grafana-deployement.md

     type: DirectoryOrCreate
 ```

-Be carefull with the number of spaces you add before each line, this can prevent
+Be careful with the number of spaces you add before each line, this can prevent
 the `kube-apiserver` from starting.

-However, at this point, even if you are super carefull, it wont start... 😈
+However, at this point, even if you are super careful, it won't start... 😈

 ### 2. create the audit-policy